dasatti/jquery-editable-table/README.md

            //execute the callback to inform editable table about update status, For ajax place it in success callback callback({
                success : 1 //1 or 0 | required
-               error : ["Error 1", "Error 2"] //Put errors here is there was some error in update | optional errorBag : {
+               errors : ["Error 1", "Error 2"] //Put errors here is there was some error in update | optional errorsBag : {
                    // Laravel 5 standard ErrorBag response | optional
                    field_1_name : ["Error 1", "Error 2"],
                    field_2_name : ["Error 1", "Error 2"]